|Previous College:||Texas A&M - Corpus Christi (2005)|

-Sarah Pauly, former Islanders All-American and seven-year NPF veteran returned to her alma mater during the 2012 season to serve as the pitching coach.
+Sarah Pauly, former Islanders All-American and nine-year NPF veteran returned to her alma mater during the 2012 season to serve as the pitching coach.

 As an Islander, Pauly became one of the top pitchers in the collegiate game, leading the team to three-straight NCAA Tournament appearances.
 Pauly was named Big South Pitcher of the Year and Big South Tournament Most Valuable Player, while earning All-Conference First-Team honors.